ubceml/23-1003-Nurse-Practitioner/README.md

 11) Restart the Oculus app on the PC and restart the connection with the headset.

-12) On the left-hand side, click on settings, then go to the beta tab.
+12) On the left-hand side of the Oculus app, click on settings, then go to the beta tab.

 13) Enable developer runtime features